TamimEhsan/blog/jogajog.md

 ### The Problem

 We can't connect to anything using internet.
 We need someway of communication to know if others are doing okay.
-Also, new episode of HOTD is out, we need some way to access it and if possible some other too.
+Also, we need someway to share videos, we need some way to access them and if possible some other too.

 ### Basics of Network Routing